Instant Pot Split Pea Soup with Ham and Sweet Potatoes

-Whether you use the Instant Pot, electric pressure cooker, or stovetop pressure cooker, this Pressure Cooker Split Pea Soup with Ham and Sweet Potatoes can be on the table in about 30 minutes.
-This recipe is dairy-free, low-glycemic, gluten-free, and South Beach Diet Phase Two; use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Instant Pot Split Pea Soup with Ham and Sweet Potatoes can be on the table in about 30 minutes whether you use the Instant Pot, electric pressure cooker, or stovetop pressure cooker.
+This recipe is dairy-free, low-glycemic, gluten-free, and South Beach Diet Phase Two; use the Diet-Type Index to find more recipes like this one.

 There’s already a stovetop split pea soup and a slow cooker split pea soup on the blog, so I guess it’s obvious that I’m a big fan of split pea soup.
 So of course when I got my new Instant Pot, split pea was one of the soup recipes I really wanted to try.
 I also wanted a change from other split pea soups I’d made, and this Instant Pot Split Pea Soup with Ham and Sweet Potatoes was definitely a winner!

 If you’re looking for a low-carb soup in the Instant Pot, then this is not the soup for you.
 (More low-carb instant pot soups are coming soon!)
 But split peas and sweet potatoes are both low-glycemic ingredients, and if you wanted to make this soup lower in carbs, just use more ham and omit or reduce the amount of sweet potatoes, or replace sweet potatoes with a low-carb ingredient like red bell pepper or celery.